7RU7H/Archive/Web-Application-Hacking/Upload-Vulnerabilities.md

 - What property of the file that is uploaded does not get validated
 - What HTTP Method configuration and client-server modelcontext allows for uploading
 - What file permissions does the file have once uploaded

+PHP Migitations:

+- md5sum or shasum the files and store them as the \*-sum string for pseudo random filenames, which remove control over the extension.
+- Disable PHP wrappers, file could be archived as .zip, but then unzipped PHP wrappers with the extension then useable ​- Complexify the suming as function `md5($data_uploaded, $store_id, $user_id, $filename)`
+	- `$data_uploaded`, `$store_id` - like a Salt
+	- `$user_id`, `$filename` - prevent collision with other files

 ## References